 To switch operator commanded regeneration on and off, use the information display control on the steering wheel.
-See General Information (page 111).
-Scroll to the exhaust cleaning message and then select Y or N to switch it On or Off.
+See Information Display Control (page 85).
+Scroll to the exhaust cleaning message, a check in the box indicates the feature is enabled, and unchecked indicates the feature is disabled.